 EVALUATION / FEEDBACK METHODS: Students will be evaluated using the following methods:

-- 1. EValue Clinical Performance Evaluation. - 2.
+- 1. Clinical Performance Evaluation. - 2.
 Direct observation of clinical and patient care skills by attendings and residents. - 3.
-Final discussion with the departmental chair or his representatives to assess the learning objectives.
+Final discussion with the course director to assess the learning objectives.